1— the Coyote

 From Hegel’s view of history we can argue that without Newton, there is no Einstein; without Darwin there is no Dawkins; without Freud there is no Deleuze; without Popper there is no Kuhn and without Spinoza, there is no Hegel.
 And, moreover, without everything that was before everything that is now: there is nothing.
 That is to say, scientists may loath at being reduced to Kuhn’s model, but perhaps it is Popper who helps insert spirit into the scientific process and give hope towards something anew.
 Or as, Popper states, “I may be wrong and you may be right, and by an effort, we may get nearer to truth” (Popper, OSAIE, Vol. II p.249) and along the way towards this nearing of truth we find humility in Kuhn, idealism in Popper and in our Coyote friend— we find humor.
 As any given scientist, philosopher and/or human when assessed as an isolated individual are not necessarily spectacular, but when all combined as one collective unit of humanity we find spirit as either an encapsulation of the process in of itself, or as the transcendental totality of all that is.

-Or, in short, to reconcile Kuhn and Popper is to not to say that one in isolation is right or wrong or that combined they become something superior, but it is to persist that they do not explicate scientific progress, but rather they are part of scientific progress and without them both this investigation need not exist.
+Or, in short, to reconcile Kuhn and Popper is to not to say that one in isolation is right or wrong, or that combined they become something superior; but it is to persist that they do not explicate scientific progress, but rather they are part of scientific progress and without them we wouldn’t be asking these questions.

 Hegel, Georg Wilhelm Friedrich, and Arnold V. Miller.
 Phenomenology of Spirit (POS).
 Oxford England: Clarendon, 1977.
 Print.